GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### People are mistaken when they think that technology just automatically improves.
-It does not automatically improve.
-It only improves if a lot of people work very hard to make it better, and actually it will, I think, by itself degrade, actually.
+> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
 >
-> ~ *Elon Musk*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts